 The combination of thunderstorms and flooding is spring’s recipe for disaster.
-And because the weather is so unpredictable in spring, it’s important to prepare for it ahead of time.
-Here’s how to protect yourself, your family, and your property from severe spring weather:
+If early storms come down while the snow on the ground hasn’t melted yet, or when the ground is still frozen, the potential for devastating floods increases.
+And because the weather is so unpredictable in spring, it’s essential to prepare for it ahead of time.
+Follow these spring storm preparedness tips to protect yourself, your family, and your property from severe spring weather:

 Before a Storm

-Create a disaster preparedness plan.
+- Create a disaster preparedness plan.
 Establish an outside meeting place and escape routes from each room in your house.
-Practice the plan with family members.
+Also, practice the plan with family members.
 Include your pets in the plan and make sure they wear an ID tag.

-Make a home inventory in case you need to file an insurance claim.
-Also, secure important information, such as documents, personal numbers, and insurance policies.
+- Make a home inventory in case you need to file an insurance claim.
+Also, secure critical information, such as documents, personal numbers, and insurance policies.